roboconf/roboconf.github.io/en/user-guide/autonomic-management-with-roboconf.md

 	user = nagios
 	server = /usr/bin/unixcat
 	server_args = /var/lib/nagios3/rw/livestatus
+	# Only_from = 127.0.0.1
-	#only_from = 127.0.0.1 # modify this to only allow specific hosts to connect, currenly localhost only
+	# Modify this to only allow specific hosts to connect, currently localhost only
 	disable = no
 }
 ```